 The second—an updating of Aldiss’ earlier book Billion Year Spree—is a comprehensive, informed, and opinionated history and analysis of science fiction.
 (I don’t always agree with Aldiss—truly, I often disagree—but the book is seminal.)

 The third is a long essay that ought to be required reading for all adults daring to call themselves civilized.
 Not listed above but also relevant and insightful are two short novels (long short stories, really) by Tolkien, Smith of Wootton Major and Leaf By Niggle, which each deal with the relationship between a fantasy author and his material, and another of his essays, “Beowulf: The Monsters and the Critics.”
-(All but the Beowulf essay, plus other things, can be had in the book Poems and Stories, a Tolkien collection.)

 As to the fourth and fifth, they also are essays: The MacDonald, when I read it, replaced in my mind Professor Tolkien’s essay as the best (by a hair) short summation of the essence of the art.
 It first appeared in 1893, in the second edition of a collection of MacDonald’s essays entitled A Dish of Orts, which essay was reprinted in the 1984 Avon/Discus paperback anthology Fantasists on Fantasy, itself a book I can scarcely over-praise).
 The Wilde is characteristic Wilde: dry, penetrating wit, its point being that Art is not Nature, but rather elegant lies about Nature, and that “realistic” work is not Art.